marketlytics/trafficSourceTracker.js/README.md

 With the move to universal analytics this source tracking was moved serverside leaving all the existing integrations in a lurch.
 Google Analytics will eventually discontinue classic analytics.
 This presented a need for replacement script that followed the default attribution model favored by google analytics.

 ## Whats it good for?
-- Enhance CRM data with marketing campaigns
+- Enhance CRM data with marketing campaign data
 - Send a bit more context with Contact Form Enquiries
 - Send traffic source data to another site [affiliate]